An algebra of Stein operators: Duals of Stein operators and densities of product distributions

 Fundamental methods, based on the Mellin integral transform, for deriving formulas for densities of product distributions were developed by \cite{springer66, springer}.
 In \cite{springer}, formulas, involving the Meijer $G$-function, were obtained for products of independent centered normals, and for mixed products of beta and gamma random variables.
 However, for other product distributions, applying the Mellin inversion formula can lead to intractable calculations.

 In this section, we present a novel method for deriving formulas for densities of product distributions based on the duality between Stein operators and ODEs satisfied by densities.
-Our approach builds on that of \cite{gaunt ngb} in which a duality argument was used to derive a new formula for the density of the distribution of a mixed product of mutually independently centered normal, beta and gamma random variables (deriving such a formula using the Mellin inversion formula would have required some very involved calculations).
-We apply this method to derive a new formula for the p.d.f. of the product of $n$ independent $\mathrm{VG}(r,0,\sigma,0)$ random variables and to recover a formula for the product of $n$ independent Student's $t$-distributed random variables that was given in \cite{n2011}.
-We begin with a duality lemma whose proof is a straightforward generalisation of Section 3.2 of \cite{gaunt ngb}.
+Our approach builds on that of \cite{gaunt ngb} in which a duality argument was used to derive a new formula for the p.d.f$.$ of a mixed product of mutually independently centered normal, beta and gamma random variables (deriving such a formula using the Mellin inversion formula would have required some very involved calculations).
+We apply this method to derive a new formula for the p.d.f. of the product of $n$ independent $\mathrm{VG}(r,0,\sigma,0)$ random variables.
+We begin with a duality lemma whose proof is a generalisation of the argument given in Section 3.2 of \cite{gaunt ngb}.

-\begin{lma} Let $Z$ be a random variable with density $p$ supported on an interval $[a, b]\subseteq\mathbb{R}$.
+\begin{lma} Let $Z$ be a random variable with density $p$ supported on an interval $[a, b]\subseteq\R$.
 Let

 and suppose that

 for all $f\in C^k([a,b])$, where $k=\max\{m,n\}$, such that \begin{enumerate} \item $x^{q+1+i+j}p^{(i)}(x)f^{(j)}(x)\rightarrow 0$, as $x\rightarrow a$ and as $x\rightarrow b$, for all $i,j$ such that $0\leq i+j\leq m$; \item $x^{1+i+j}p^{(i)}(x)f^{(j)}(x)\rightarrow 0$, as $x\rightarrow a$ and as $x\rightarrow b$, for all $i,j$ such that $0\leq i+j\leq n$. \end{enumerate} (We denote this class of functions by $\mathcal{C}_p$).
 Then $p$ satisfies the differential equation